Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Introduction

 \section{Introduction}

 Scale setting is an essential step in the lattice calculations that converts the lattice computed dimensionless quantity to dimensionful quantity in physical units.
 It affects the accuracy of lattice calculations in such a fundamental way that it must be handled as precisely as possible.
 There are different strategies to this end, which roughly divide into two categories.
 One is to use the physical scales that are experimentally accessible, the other is to use the theory scales.
-The former mainly includes the mass of baryons (e.g. $\Omega$) \cite{RBC:2014ntl,Miller:2020evg,BMW:2012hcm,RBC:2010qam,PACS-CS:2008bkb} and the pion/kaon decay constant $f_\pi$/$f_K$, see, e.g. \cite{RBC:2014ntl,RBC:2010qam,PACS-CS:2008bkb,Davies:2009tsa}.
-The latter mainly includes the (static-quark) potential scales $r_0$ and $r_1$ \cite{Sommer:1993ce,Bernard:2000gd,Francis:2015lha,HotQCD:2014kol,Bazavov:2011nk,Brambilla:2022het}, the fictitious pseudoscalar decay constant $F_{p4s}$ \cite{MILC:2012znn,MILC:2015tqx}, and the gradient flow scales $t_0$ and $w_0$ \cite{Miller:2020evg,BMW:2012hcm,ExtendedTwistedMass:2021qui,Borsanyi:2020mff,MILC:2015tqx,Bruno:2016plf,BMW:2012hcm,HotQCD:2014kol,RBC:2014ntl,Dowdall:2013rya,Bornyakov:2015eaa} which we will pursue in this work.
-Since the theory scales have no direct physical implications, they must be pegged to those physical scales in practical implementation.
+The former mainly includes the masses of baryons (e.g. $\Omega$) \cite{RBC:2014ntl,Miller:2020evg,BMW:2012hcm,RBC:2010qam,PACS-CS:2008bkb} and the pion/kaon decay constant $f_\pi$/$f_K$, see, e.g. \cite{RBC:2014ntl,RBC:2010qam,PACS-CS:2008bkb,Davies:2009tsa}.
+The latter mainly includes the (static-quark) potential scales $r_0$ and $r_1$ \cite{Sommer:1993ce,Bernard:2000gd,Francis:2015lha,HotQCD:2014kol,Bazavov:2011nk,Brambilla:2022het}, the decay constant $F_{p4s}$ of fictitious pseudo-scalar meson with mass $0.4$ times the strange quark mass \cite{MILC:2012znn,MILC:2015tqx}, and the gradient flow scales $t_0$ and $w_0$ \cite{Miller:2020evg,BMW:2012hcm,ExtendedTwistedMass:2021qui,Borsanyi:2020mff,MILC:2015tqx,Bruno:2016plf,BMW:2012hcm,HotQCD:2014kol,RBC:2014ntl,Dowdall:2013rya,Bornyakov:2015eaa} which we will pursue in this work.
+Calculating theory scales on the lattice is often much easier than calculating physical quantities and therefore, these are useful to determine the lattice spacing in practical lattice QCD calculations.
+One prominent example is calculation at nonzero temperature, which often requires simulations at many lattice spacings.
+Because the theory scales themselves have no direct physical meaning, their ratios to physical observables must first be determined at each lattice spacing.
+These ratios are then extrapolated to the continuum limit, from which the theory scale in physical units is obtained.
 In principle, any dimensionful quantity can be used to ``define" a theory scale, as long as it is finite in the continuum limit.
 But in practice it is only worth to consider those that are cheap and straightforward to compute on the lattice.
 That is, these quantities must be precise enough that with a small computational cost one can acquire good control on the statistical and systematic uncertainties.